Marsh Bird Surveys

 For more information on wetland plants visit

-Play the audio file provided.
-The observer should be outside of a vehicle and far enough from the playback equipment to avoid interference from the equipment itself.
-The speakers should be pointed directly at the wetland and least 3 feet above the ground.
-Set the volume as loud as you can without distorting the calls.
-The survey track begins with the spoken word "start;" and ends with "stop."
+Play the audio file (top of page 4 on survey form).
+The observer should be outside of a vehicle and far enough from the playback equipment to avoid interference from the equipment itself. speakers should be pointed directly at the wetland and least 3 feet above the ground with the volume as loud as possible without distorting the calls.
+The survey track begins with the spoken word “start;” and ends with “stop.”

 The track begins with

-five minutes of silence, followed by a series of vocalizations of marsh bird species (Appendix 1).
+five minutes of silence (the “silence period”, survey page 4), followed by a series of vocalizations of marsh bird species (the “playback period”, survey page 5) (Appendix 1).
 Record individual birds heard during the silent period and during the tape playback period in the appropriate columns on the data sheet (Appendix 2).

 Negative data are important in learning about the statewide distribution, habitat preferences, and relative abundance of breeding marsh birds in Pennsylvania.
 If you detect no marsh birds during a particular survey, please fill out the data sheet entirely, and write “no birds detected” in the comments section.

-In addition, if a wetland marked on the map is gone or unsuitable for nesting marsh bird species, please indicate that by choosing the appropriate type of observation symbol on marsh bird ArcView Online interface, record any details in the comments section and submit this data.
+In addition, if a wetland marked on the map is gone or unsuitable for nesting marsh bird species, please indicate that by choosing the appropriate type of observation symbol on marsh bird on the map application, record any details in the comments section and submit this data.

 At the end of the survey, record the number of